ePaltjon/ePaltjon/README.md

 # **Hi there!👋**
 ## **🤵 About Me**
 ######
-  Greetings!
+  Hello there!
 I'm Ethan Paltjon and I am an **aspiring data scientist** who is currently pursuing a B.A. in Data Science at Harding University.

   My current programming languages (as of July 2023) include: